Shinee discography

-South Korean boy group Shinee, produced and managed by SM Entertainment, has been in the music business since 2008 and have released twelve studio albums (two of which were split releases), four live albums, ten video albums, six extended plays (EPs), thirty-seven singles and forty-two music videos.
-They have also participated in singing ten soundtracks for various Korean dramas and have been a part of the SM Town's winter vacation album 2011 Winter SMTown – The Warmest Gift and the summer vacation album 2009 Summer SMTown – We Are Shining with other fellow SM artists.
+South Korean boy group Shinee, produced and managed by SM Entertainment, have released thirteen studio albums (two of which were split releases), four live albums, six extended plays (EPs) and forty singles.
+They have also participated in singing ten soundtracks for various Korean dramas and have been a part of SM Town's winter vacation album 2011 Winter SMTown – The Warmest Gift and summer vacation album 2009 Summer SMTown – We Are Shining with other SM artists.

-Shinee debuted in May 2008 with their first EP Replay which spawned the single "Replay" and later released their first studio album The Shinee World.
-It peaked at number three on the MIAK (Music Industry Association of Korea) chart and was later re-released as Amigo (2008).
+Shinee debuted in May 2008 with their first EP, Replay, which spawned the single of the same name.
+They later released their first studio album, The Shinee World, which peaked at number three on the MIAK (Music Industry Association of Korea) chart and was re-released as Amigo (2008).
 The album spawned two more singles: "Love Like Oxygen" and "Amigo".
-Shinee's second EP, Romeo was released 2009 which contained their fourth single, "Juliette".
-The release was soon followed by their third EP, 2009, Year of Us (2009) with the lead single "Ring Ding Dong".
-Their second studio album, Lucifer was released in 2010 and peaked at number one on the Gaon Album Chart and produced a Korean top ten single, "Lucifer".
-The 2010 reissue of the album titled Hello also charted at number one on the Gaon Album Chart and sold over 100,000 physical units in South Korea.
+Shinee's second EP, Romeo, was released in 2009 and contained their fourth single, "Juliette".
+The release was soon followed by their third EP, 2009, Year of Us (2009), with the lead single "Ring Ding Dong".
+Their second studio album, Lucifer, was released in 2010 and peaked at number one on the Gaon Album Chart.
+It produced a Korean top ten single, "Lucifer".
+The 2010 reissue of the album, titled Hello, also charted at number one on the Gaon Album Chart and sold over 100,000 physical units in South Korea.
 It spawned the Gaon Digital Chart top 10 single "Hello", which sold over one million digital copies.